8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) Pxhere.com

 8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) Pexels

-Since you’re probably going to want to bring your own board, the question is: which board should you bring?
-With swell peaks being anywhere between 2.5-3m (6-10ft) to 0.6-1.2m (2-4ft) in smaller conditions, it’s hard to predict the best board to bring.
+Now that you know that you need to bring your own board, the question is: which board should you bring?
+With swell peaks being anywhere between 2.5-3 m (6-10 ft) to 0.6-1.2 m (2-4 ft) in smaller conditions, it’s hard to predict the best board to bring.
 Your best option is to just bring the board you’re more comfortable on.

 8 Tonga Surf Tips for Your First Time Surfing in the Kingdom(c) pxhere.com